OccasionalEnthusiast/texttab/README.md

 * column or row spanning is required
 * cell numeric format is inconsistent

-These problems are exacerbated when you don't have full control over the table as it is rendered in a framework with its own defaults (e.g. themes) or where it is difficult to modify the associated CSS directly.
+These problems are exacerbated when you don't have full control over the table layout, such as when it is rendered in a framework with its own defaults (e.g. themes), or when it is difficult to modify the associated CSS directly.

 The following is a proposed _texttab_ specification to define and style a table using a text only format.
 A basic Clojure implementation is also provided.